If you are interested in raising funds for persecuted Christians here are a few things other supporters have done which you might like to consider:

 - A cycle-ride

 - A fun-run or a serious run (say, 1,000 or 5,000m)

 - A marathon or triathlon

 - Organise a football match – this is a great way to involve men and young people in your church.
 If you don’t get enough people for two teams of 11, you can always make it a game of five-a-side.
 Ask each player to pay a fee for playing and get the spectators to make a contribution too.
 Also, you might want to provide some hot drinks and snacks and charge a small amount for them to raise more.

-- Get Utility Warehouse discount electricity, gas, landline, mobile and internet services (0333 777 3121 quoting ref B55981).
-They make a small donation to Release on each of your bills.
+- Get discount electricity, gas, landline, mobile and internet services from Utility Warehouse (0333 777 3121 quoting ref B55981).
+They make a donation to Release on each of your bills.
 Which? have often rated them as a ‘Best Buy’ for bundled utilities: the more services you use, the greater your discount.

 Will you do something simple or amazing to help persecuted Christians?

 If you would like to fundraise for Release, please call Emőke on 01689 823491 or email: firstname.lastname@example.org She will be glad to send you sponsorship forms and other materials you may find helpful.